 Q2.1CO rec landscape evolution is decoupled from gwRR evolution

-The normalized 1CO position is not significantly different between high-recombination and low-recombination strains for the total pooled data (t-test; p = 0.24) and also when examined within subspecies (t-test; p = 0.41 and p = 0.07 for musculus and molossinus, respectively).
-While there are significant strain effects for domesticusWSB and molossinusMOLF in a general linear model with normalized position as the dependent variable (Figure X), this evolution of the 1CO positioning is decoupled from the total genome-wide recombination rate
+The normalized 1CO position is not significantly different between high-recombination and low-recombination strains for the total pooled data (t-test; p = 0.24 – 0.24) and also when examined within subspecies (t-test; p = 0.41 – 0.41 and p = 0.07 – 0.07 for musculus and molossinus, respectively).
+While there are significant strain effects for domesticusWSB and molossinusMOLF in a general linear model with normalized position as the dependent variable (Figure X), this evolution of the 1CO positioning is decoupled from the total genome-wide recombination rate..

 Q2 Evolution of interference is associated with genome wide recombination rate evolution